microsoft/api-guidelines/graph/dictionary/index.md

 ## JSON payload example

 The following example illustrates the resulting JSON for a property of dictionary type.
-The parent object has been omitted for brievety.
+The parent object has been omitted for brevity.

 ```json
 {